 About Raja's SeatRaja’s Seat or the Seat of the Kings is a popular tourist destination of Madikeri.
 It is named so as in the past, the place has been visited by the kings of Coorg.
 Raja’s seat offers a panoramic view of the surrounding region consisting of green valleys, towering hills and paddy fields.
-The atmosphere of the place is quite refreshing.
+The atmosphere of the place is quite refreshing and it is one of the best Coorg attractions.

 The actual Raja’s seat is a statue resembling a brick mortar and pestle structure surrounded by four equidistantly placed pillars.
 All four pillars are bridged with the aid of arches.
 In ancient days, this spot was an important point for tourists to capture some delightful sunset moments.